Consumer medicine information

 Your doctor may want to take special care if you have any of these conditions.

-Some medicines may be affected by Temaze, or may affect how well it works.
+Some medicines may interfere with TEMAZE and affect how it works.
 These include:

 • medicines for depression, schizophrenia and other mental illnesses

-• antihistamines, medicines for allergies, hayfever or colds
+• medicines for allergies, for example antihistamines or cold tablets

 • medicines used to treat Parkinson's disease